pupil-labs/pupil-docs/alpha-lab/index.md

   title: "Alpha Lab"
   tagline:
     [
       "Pupil Labs is made up of people who are curious by nature.
 We are researchers, designers, toolmakers, and professional tinkerers.
-We enjoy building quick prototypes and demos to explore our curiosities.
-We built Alpha  Lab so that we can have a centralized place to collect the results of our explorations and to share it with the world.", "Alpha Lab is not a place for official product documentation.
-Everything you find here should be considered a work in progress, and may even be a bit rough around the edges.
-That is the nature of exploration!", "We encourage you to read through the results and go further - play around, build from the ideas here, hack away!", ]
+We enjoy building quick prototypes and demos to explore our curiosities.", ]

 cards: